 Credit: iStock This month, in celebration of the 100th anniversary of the American Physiological Society journal Physiological Reviews, we are highlighting recent research published in the journal.
 Interested in reading more in celebration of Physiological Reviews' birthday?
-Read about bariatric surgery's effect on hunger.
-The word “migraine” may not mean much to people who’ve never … Continue reading Spotlight On: Migraine
+Read about bariatric surgery's effect on hunger, targeting the immune system to treat cancer and new thoughts on … Continue reading Spotlight On: Migraine

 APS member and astronaut Jessica Meir, PhD, works in a microgravity environment on the International Space Station.
 Credit: NASA If I asked you where is up and where is down, you would most likely be able to identify it.
 This is because the Earth’s gravitational pull on your body makes it easier for you to … Continue reading What Happens to Astronauts’ Bodies in Space?